Lang Ning Liu - Pianist

 While performing takes up a significant portion of her time each season, Ms. Liu continues to devote herself to educational and artistic outreach endeavors, helping the community actively through numerous projects.
-She is a member of the Piano faculty at the Glenn Gould School and the Taylor Academy for Young Artists at the Royal Conservatory of Music in Toronto.
+Ms. Liu is a Faculty member in both the Glenn Gould School and the Taylor Academy for Young Artists at the Royal Conservatory of Music in Toronto.
 In 2013, she was appointed as a member of Board of Directors at the Chinese Cultural Centre of Greater Toronto (CCC) as their Advisor of Culture & Education.
 Additionally, she serves as the artistic director of the Toronto International Piano Competition and CCC National Canadian Piano Competitions, both of which she had founded in 2010.
 Ms. Liu is a sought-after piano teacher whose students have won numerous regional, and national competitions throughout Canada as well as abroad.
 She has given master classes in various parts of North America and Asia, and has been a juror for competitions such as the MTNA Competition in Maryland.

 Ms. Liu has accumulated numerous prestigious awards and prizes, including top honors from the Juilliard Concerto Competition, Steuermann Memorial Prize, the China-France Mi Do International Piano Competition, and the Xing Hai National Piano Competition.
 She is a frequent recipient of artistic grants in recognition of her contribution to the arts throughout Canada, United States, and Asia.

 A native of China, Lang Ning Liu began her piano studies at age 4, though largely self-taught except for some guidance by her mother.
 She made her debut in a local auditorium when she was 8.
 At 11, Ms. Liu entered the Central Conservatory of Music in Beijing with the highest honors.
 During her studies there, she made her orchestral debut with the Beijing Philharmonic Orchestra, performing Beethoven's Piano Concerto No. 1.
 Ms. Liu entered The Glenn Gould School in Toronto, where she began her undergraduate studies at 17 on full scholarship from Sing Tao Daily Foundation.
 She completed her studies in Master of Music in Piano Performance at The Juilliard School in New York, under the tutelage of Julian Martin.